A. DEFINITION OF LETTER GRADES

 If there is an error, the instructor must:

 - Complete “Request for Grade Change” form, available at the Student Records Office.

-- Submit request to Associate Provost for counter-signature.
+- Submit request to Provost or designee for counter-signature.

 A grade change, when authorized, will be posted to the student's record.
 Request for grade change forms are scanned and are retained permanently.

 Student complaints regarding grading practices should be addressed first to the instructor, then to the department chairperson, and finally to the Provost.
 Students have one year from the end of the semester in which a grade was reported to challenge the grade.

 F. MID-TERM GRADING

 Examinations designated as “mid-terms” are neither required nor encouraged.
 However, students whose progress is unsatisfactory based on quizzes, papers, class participation, attendance, etc., should be reported on WebAdvisor.
 (See the academic calendar for the appropriate date each term.)
 Students will be notified to check WebAdvisor and a master list of students producing unsatisfactory work will be compiled and distributed to faculty advisors and Student Life personnel as an aid in counseling advisees.